Imagine a stream of water. Its source begins at the top of a mountain.

 You’d think the villagers — the same ones who’ve benefited from the river’s presence in their lives — would try to change their habits and make sure it doesn’t dry out.
 You’d think.

-Once you get used to taking, it’s hard to switch to giving.
-Sure, here and there some will rise above and try to do something different from their fellow villagers.
+Once you get used to taking it’s hard to switch to giving.
+Here and there some will rise above and try to do something different than their fellow villagers.
 Will it be enough though?
 Will it be in time?